Phil Collins: 1963–1970: Early acting roles and bands

-Collins quit school at fourteen to become a full-time pupil at Barbara Speake.
+Collins quit school at the age of 14 to become a full-time pupil at Barbara Speake.
 He had an uncredited part as an extra in the Beatles' film A Hard Day's Night (1964), where he is among the screaming teenagers during the television concert sequence.
 Later in 1964, Collins was cast as the Artful Dodger in two West End runs of the musical Oliver!
 He was paid £15 a week, and called the role "the best part for a kid in all London".
 His days as the Dodger were numbered when his voice broke during a performance and had to speak his lines for the rest of the show.
 Collins starred in Calamity the Cow (1967), a film produced by the Children's Film Foundation.
 After a falling out with the director, Collins decided to quit acting to pursue music.
 He was to appear in Chitty Chitty Bang Bang (1968) as one of the children who storm the castle, but his scene was cut.
 Collins auditioned for the role of Romeo in Romeo and Juliet (1968), but the role went to Leonard Whiting.
 In 1967, he travelled the UK teaching people the "crunch" dance made popular by a Smith's crisps advertising campaign.